right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Here you will show her that she's just slightly below us on the social food chain, while we also build a little bit of sexual tension and attraction.
 There are easy ways to do this.
 During this phase, you also reveal one childhood short story.
 You will hold hands with her, lock arms to walk somewhere, or simply move her a few feet to break her out of the mental bubble she was in before you came around.

-Value is defined as the ability to boost someone's social status or beliefs about their social status
+Value is defined as the ability to boost someone's social status or beliefs about their social statusby virtue of sheer presence or association.

----

-# CHASE HUGHES

-by virtue of sheer presence or association.
 In one word, value is coolness.
 Value is the quality or condition of being more socially desired and attractive than others.
 In this step, you will screen her to make sure she is desirable to you.
 This also enforces the feeling for her that she is "earning" your affection.

 In this phase of the system, you will demonstrate your ability to withstand any kind of test or trial they decide to throw your way.
 It's designed to get you up the steep incline of the value line in the initial phase of the interaction.
 Take a look at the diagram and notice how quickly your value makes a climb in this phase.